Do you have an account?

 The purpose of the TFP is to establish, on the basis of data provided by the Customer, the conditions of the connection.
 It presents the chosen connection solution, the details of the work to be carried out, the details of the costs and the timelines for completion.

-A TFP request is made through the completed specific data collection sheet D2 and forwarded to the regional sales department.
-In addition to the information required at the exploratory stage, it must provide the details of your future electrical installation.
+A TFP request is made through the completed specific data collection sheet D2 and sent to the grid connection department of RTE at the following address : rte-fcent-raccordement-conso-dist@rte-france.comIn addition to the information required at the exploratory stage, it must provide the details of your future electrical installation.

 From receipt of the complete data, RTE has a standard period of three months to carry out the connection study and provide the TFP.
-However, this deadline may be revised at the request of RTE with the agreement of the Customer in the case of a complex request.
+However, this deadline may be revised at the request of RTE depending on the complexity of the request.

-Under the TFP, RTE is committed to the connection diagram associated with a maximum cost of connection and its time to completion, subject to certain reservations.
+Under the TFP, RTE is committed to the connection scheme along with a maximum connection cost and time to completion, subject to certain reservations.

-The signing launches the Study phase consisting of detailed studies and administrative procedures and ensures its financing by the Customer.
+The approval sets of the process of adding to the queue and launches the Study phase consisting of detailed studies and administrative procedures.

-Within 6 months of signing the TFP, RTE will send you the specifications containing the requirements relating to the constructive capacities of your facility, the operation of the protection systems, the metering and exchange of information.
+No later than 6 months before the establishment of your connection agreement and no earlier than 6 months after the transmission of all the required documents, RTE will send you the specifications containing the requirements relating to your facility’s constructive capacities, the operation of protection systems, metering, and the exchange of information.

 These requirements are designed to ensure that your facilities will be safely connected to the Public Transmission System.